Gospel367/examprep-site/README.md

-# Quiz_site
-A sensational multi purpose quiz site with features like online polls, educational and school news updates, scholarships updates and student dashboard
+An exam preparation site with features like online quizzes in different courses and exams, scholarship blog updates, online poll and student dashboards etc
-Contact me: Ferdinandchinaza@gmail.com